Skip to content

 Usually the same as $$LINE, but in case of a macro inclusion it returns the line in the macro rather than the line where the macro was included.

-The current module name.
+The current module name as a String.

 The $$ namespace defines compiler builtin functions.
 These special functions are not guaranteed to exist on all platforms, and are ways to wrap compiler implemented, optimized implementations of some particular functionality.
 They are mainly intended for standard library internal use.
-The standard library have macros that wrap these builtins, so they should normally not be used on their own.
+The standard library has macros that wrap these builtins, so they should normally not be used on their own.

 Emits a trap instruction.